 Our faculty includes a IEEE Fellow, a IEEE Life Fellow, a recipient of the Presidential Early Career Award for Scientists and Engineers, and a member of the editorial board of the Journal of Signal and Imaging Systems Engineering.

 The undergraduate computer engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Additional information can be found on the department’s ABET information page.

 Another advantage Florida Tech may have over other top computer engineering schools is its facilities.
 The F.W.
 Olin Engineering Complex epitomizes Florida Tech's commitment to academic excellence and cutting-edge technology.
 This state-of-the art facility provides students with an outstanding learning environment.
 The complex has three levels linked by the latest electronic and communications technology, a 142-seat multimedia auditorium, and 26 specialized research and teaching laboratories, all supporting multiple departments within the College of Engineering.